realk1ko/cockpit-container/README.md

 1. **Machine configurations are not stored:** Everytime you login on a host you need to enter it's hostname.
 If you decide to create connections via the sidebar after logging in, be warned: The connections are not saved.
 2. **SSH authentication is planned but not supported right now.**
+3. **Support for branding options**
+4. **Configuration via environment variables/arguments instead of mounting the configuration file**